-The Nomination, Compensation and Corporate Governance Committee is responsible to determine annual remuneration, annual salary rate adjustment, salary adjustment, and necessary The compensation structure is designed to enhance the sustainability and appropriate remuneration in form of monetary and non-monetary of the business and value to shareholders in order to retain benefits, as well as to consider the conditions and terms of the top executives with knowledge and capability.
-In this regards, Chief Executive Officer employment by applying benchmark the Company is considering a long-term compensation model as criteria, as well as comparing with other companies listed and has never paid long-term compensation to top executives in the Stock Exchange of Thailand.
-Key performance indicators as ESOP/EJIP. as follows:
+The Nomination, Compensation and Corporate Governance Committee is responsible to determine annual remuneration, annual salary rate adjustment, salary adjustment, and necessary and appropriate remuneration inform of monetary and non-monetary benefits, as well as to consider the conditions and terms of the Chief Executive Officer employment by applying benchmark as criteria, as well as comparing with other companies listed in the Stock Exchange of Thailand.
+Key performance indicators as follows:

-- 1. Duties, Responsibilities and achieving the goal of the Corporate Monetary remuneration Sustainability drive; - and ROE;

-3. Corporate Reputation from stakeholder perspectives, e.g. customer satisfaction, employee engagement, and achievement awards.
+- 1. Duties, Responsibilities and achieving the goal of the Corporate Sustainability drive; - 2.
+Financial Performance, e.g., EBITDA margin, ROA and ROE; - 3.
+Corporate Reputation from stakeholder perspectives, e.g. customer satisfaction, employee engagement, and achievement awards